joelpt/quickfort/readme.txt

 Z-level repetitions may be used in conjunction with multi-z-level blueprints.
 See `Blueprints/Examples/screw-pump-tower-*.csv` for an example.

+Using multiple #d/#u transformations in a single sequence is not well supported.
+Prefer combining them into one transformation, e.g. `6d` instead of `3d 2d`.

 Advanced transformations: the ! command                           {#bangcommand}
 ---------------------------------------